sjbennett123/gloryforthefist/content/rules/playtest/playtest_arcane_delivery.md

 **Approved By**: Joseph Valenti

-**Objective**: The objective of this playtest is to improve the effectiveness of the Arcane effect type by eliminating any defenses to the delivery type.
+**Objective**: The objective of this playtest is to improve the effectiveness of the Arcane effect type by eliminating any defenses against the delivery type.

 **Summary**: The following changes to the Arcane delivery type are proposed:

-P.87 of the Rulebook under Effect Types:
+P. 87 of the Rulebook, under Effect Types:
 Arcane: Effects delivered this way are created from raw energies.
 They are not blocked by any defenses.
-The same casting rules apply as spells, except you do not need the ability to speak.
+The same casting rules apply as they do to spells, except that you do not need the ability to speak.

-P.88 of the Rulebook, Table 6-1:
+P. 88 of the Rulebook, Table 6-1:
-Remove the checkmarks from the columns Dodge, Displacement & Phase, Resist, Effect Shield, and Cloak & Bane for the Arcane packet rows.
+Remove the check marks from the Dodge, Displacement & Phase, Resist, Effect Shield, and Cloak & Bane columns for the Arcane packet rows.

-P.90 of the Rulebook under Packet Attacks:
+P. 90 of the Rulebook, under Packet Attacks:
 Arcane <spell name or effect>
 Effects delivered as Arcane ignore and do not expend Displacement, Guardian of the Four, Shield Magic, or Reflect Magic spells.
 These effects are removed by Dispel Magic.